Four-engined jet aircraft: Later decades and gradual decline

 In the 1980s, the increased reliability and available power of jet engines enabled twinjets to safely fly on one engine.
 This prompted the introduction of ETOPS ratings for twinjets, allowing them to circumvent the 60-Minute Rule and fly on transoceanic routes previously serviced by four-engined types.
 The advantage of redundancy brought by four engines was no longer necessary and they could no longer compete with the lower fuel consumption and maintenance costs of twinjets with higher-powered engines.
 All but the largest four-engined types, such as the Boeing 747, became uneconomical and this led to the retirement of the ageing 707 and DC-8 fleets for passenger service.
 Nonetheless, Boeing rolled out the 747-400 in 1989, which enjoyed high capacities (over 300 passengers) and long range, a combination still unmatched by twinjets at the time, making this the most commercially successful 747 variant.
 Airbus, after ending collaboration talks with McDonnell Douglas who went on to produce the MD-11 long-range trijet, instead launched the A340 quadjet in 1993 as a long-range derivative of the A330 twinjet as their initial variants shared the same fuselage and wing.

 Between the 1970 and the 1990s, twinjets, trijets, and quadjets shared engines of similar output, such as when the DC-10, MD-11, Boeing 767, and Airbus A300, A310, and A330, and Boeing 747 all had variants powered by the widespread General Electric CF6, so at the time additional engines were needed for larger capacities and longer range.
 The major advantages of three and four engines became much less significant when the twin-engined Boeing 777 was introduced in 1995, equipped with the purpose-designed General Electric GE90 engine developed from further advancements in high-bypass turbofan technology.
 The original 777-200 could seat upwards of 300 passengers, a significant increase upon existing twinjets such as the 767, which could typically only seat 200-300 passengers.
 The subsequent development of the 777-300ER pushed the passenger capacity to just under 400, approaching the 747 and superseding the A340, while being more efficient and incurring lower engine maintenance costs.
-Airbus, not seeing much success with updated A340-500/600 variants powered by the Rolls-Royce Trent 500, went for the all-new A350XWB to compete against the 777 and upcoming 787 Dreamliner.
+Airbus, not seeing much success with updated A340-500/600 variants powered by the Rolls-Royce Trent 500, went for the all-new A350XWB to compete against the 777 and 787 Dreamliner.